MarcHowe/QR-code-component/README.md

 I just completed another FrontEnd Mentor Newbie challenge and using the previously discovered information about Flexbox, I visually identified the sections that would be needed to create a vertical flexbox.
 That would be the container with radial corners, QR code image, heading and a paragraph.
 I also started with a "mobile-first" approach, which was a lesson from before.

 To begin, I reviewed the mobile and desktop images and the size of the QR code image in each, both were the same and the look was the same on either device, so I decided the page did not need to be 'responsive'.
 I started work on the html structure, before styling the css.
-I started with styling the elemnents I knew then reviewed guides on CSS Flexbox, applying radial corners to images and borders, then finally positioning the card vertically, which I did not succeeed at and would welcome feedback as to why!
+I started with styling the elemnents I knew then reviewed guides on CSS Flexbox, applying radial corners to images and borders, then finally positioning the card vertically, which I was able to acheive with the help of my fellow FrontEnd Mentor peers, acknowledged below!

 ### Built with